ISIR-SYROCO/XDE-ISIRController/README.md

-XDE-RobotLoader
+XDE-ISIRController
 ===============

-Module to create a xde world data structure from a [urdf][1] description of a robot.
-See example in `./XDE-RobotLoader/test`
+Module to load in python the C++ controller XDE-ISIRController

 If `prefix` is not defined, install in python USER_BASE directory (`~/.local` by default)